Please check the relevant section below for further information about our processing activities:

-We may also collect, use, store and transfer the following special categories of personal data about you:
+If you are an Apricity patient, or the partner of an Apricity patient, we may also collect, use, store and transfer the following special categories of personal data about you:

 Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (e.g. to provide the Services and make the Tools available to you).
 In this case, we may have to cancel a Service you have with us, but we will notify you if this is the case at the time.